Anne Mosle, Vice President and Executive Director

 Executive Director, Ascend at the Aspen Institute

 Anne Mosle is a vice president at the Aspen Institute and executive director of Ascend at the Aspen Institute.
 She is an innovative and inclusive leader in building pathways to opportunity for low-income children, women and families.
 With more than 20 years of experience in philanthropy, policy, and practice, Mosle is a noted expert on how those sectors can intersect to be a more powerful force for progress.
-She has been recognized as a Washingtonian of the Year, Ms. Magazine Woman to Watch, and Visionary Philanthropist.
+She has been recognized as a Washingtonian of the Year, Ms. Magazine Woman to Watch, Visionary Philanthropist and recently received the APHSA Friedman Award for Human Services innovation and Impact.

 From its inception, Ascend at the Aspen Institute has embraced a commitment to racial equity, a gender lens and engaging the voices of families.
 Ascend’s policy expertise and cross-sector collaboration approach is well respected and has been highlighted in White House forums and hundreds of communities across the country.